tiagobalmeida/tiagobalmeida.github.io/_posts/Designing and building a keyboard from scratch part 2.md

 ### Soldering

 Not much to say here.
-I had sourced the Gateron Brown switches and a bunch of diodes from aliexpress.
-Soldering was interesting...
-It took me about two hours of non contiguous work to solder everything.
-Used lead free solder which is a bit hard to work with but I could see I've gotten progressively better as I went along.
-Still, a job I find hard to do.
-Perhaps with a temperature controlled soldering iron it would have been easier.
+I had sourced the Gateron Brown switches and a bunch of diodes from aliexpres and I suck at soldering.
+It took me about two hours of non continuous work to solder everything.
+Used lead free solder which is a bit hard to work with but still I could see I've gotten progressively better as I went along.

 ![Leads](images/jzmk/leads.jpg)

-Glad it was finished though :)
+Glad it was finished though :) Dreading soldering the remaining 4 PCBs.

 Here's a pic of the soldering job almost finished: